top of page

 • If local anesthetic fails, consider nerve blocks or alternative techniques

-• May help reduce pain from sensitive gums and fragile mucosa
+• Topical anesthetics before cleanings may help reduce pain from sensitive gums and fragile mucosa

 Practical Tips